Open source project - F.A.Q

 // Basic Project Information

-Q: What the Heck is Kura Curiosa?
+Q: What the Heck are Kura Curiosa, the Tape Matrix, etc.?

-Q: Who is behind the project?
+Q: Who is behind these projects?

 Q: What's the story/lore behind Kura Curiosa?

-// KURA CURIOSA — Quick Start
+// Tape Matrix — Quick Start

 Q: What do I need to start?